Donald Trump fires US election security chief

-Donald Trump’s refusal to concede his November 3 election loss has put Joe Biden’s transition to the White House in limbo, complicating his efforts to tackle a COVID-19 pandemic that has killed more than 247,000 people in the United States and shows no sign of slowing.
+Donald Trump’s refusal to concede his November 3 election loss has put Joe Biden’s transition to the White House in limbo, complicating his efforts to tackle the pandemic that has killed more than 247,000 people in the US and shows no sign of slowing.

-Mr Biden’s top coronavirus advisers have warned that President Donald Trump’s stalling of the transition could hinder the country’s pandemic response, as Mr Trump and his allies persisted in challenging the election results.
+Mr Biden’s top coronavirus advisers have warned the President’s stalling of the transition could hinder the US’s pandemic response, as Mr Trump and his allies persisted in challenging the election results.

-In a call with reporters, former US surgeon-general Vivek Murthy, who co-chairs Mr Biden’s COVID-19 task force, said blocking Biden transition advisers from meeting with government experts could harm their ability to confront the pandemic next year.
+On Tuesday (US time), former US surgeon-general Vivek Murthy, who co-chairs Mr Biden’s COVID-19 task force, said blocking transition advisers from meeting government experts could harm their ability to confront the pandemic in 2021.

 Mr Biden, a Democratic former vice-president who will take office on January 20, has also not been able to receive the classified intelligence briefings usually afforded a president-elect.

-He met instead with his own panel of national security experts such as former Deputy Secretary of State Antony Blinken, former deputy national security adviser Avril Haines and former US Ambassador to the United Nations Samantha Power.
+Instead he met his own panel of national security experts, including former US deputy secretary of state Antony Blinken, former deputy national security adviser Avril Haines and former US ambassador to the United Nations Samantha Power.

 Mr Trump, a Republican, has repeatedly claimed without evidence he is the victim of widespread voter fraud and his campaign has filed a flurry of lawsuits in battleground states.
 Election officials in both parties have said they see no evidence of serious irregularities.